StupidRepo/EggIncServerReimpl/README.md

   // mongo's _id has no effect on the event ID. you need to specify the event ID in 'identifier' "identifier": "event-3-27",
-  "seconds_remaining": 0, // leave this blank, it'll be filled automatically "type": "hab-sale", // unsure what other types there are "multiplier": 0.2, // 1 - 0.2 = 0.8 = 80%
+  "seconds_remaining": 0, // leave this blank, it'll be filled automatically "type": "hab-sale", // see below for possible values "multiplier": 0.2, // 1 - 0.2 = 0.8 = 80%
   "subtitle": "80% OFF HEN HOUSES!",
   "start_time": 1743091200,